Long-Roasted Aubergine with Garlic, Labne, and Tiny Chilli Croutons

 2 garlic cloves, thinly sliced

-1 fresh red chilli, very thinly sliced, or 5 ml crushed red pepper flakes
+1 fresh red chilli, very thinly sliced, or 1 teaspoon crushed red pepper flakes

-240 g torn bread (crusty bread such as sourdough, country loaf, or miche), in 1.25 cm pieces
+300g torn bread (crusty bread such as sourdough, country loaf, or miche), in 1/2-inch pieces

-240 g labneh, full-fat Greek yogurt, or soured cream
+240ml labne, full-fat Greek yoghurt, or soured cream

 1 preserved lemon, finely chopped

-Using a small paring knife, make a few 1.5 cm slits into the cut side of each eggplant.
-You can do this lengthwise, crosswise, or diagonally to add a decorative touch.
+Using a small paring knife, make a few 1/2-inch slits into the cut side of each aubergine.
+(You can do this lengthwise, crosswise, or even diagonally.
+Knock yourself out with your decorative prowess!)

-Place the eggplant cut side up on a rimmed baking tray and drizzle with 120 ml of olive oil, distributing it as evenly as possible.
-Season with salt and pepper, then turn the eggplant over so that the cut side is facing down.
+Place the aubergine cut side up on a rimmed baking sheet and drizzle with 120ml olive oil, distributing as evenly as possible.
+Season with salt and pepper and turn over so that the aubergine is cut side down.

-Roast in the oven without moving or disturbing the eggplants until they are completely tender, cooked through, and golden brown on the bottom, for 40–45 minutes.
-The skin will look shrivelled, and when poked, the eggplant should feel tender and nearly collapsing.
-Use a spatula to lift the eggplant to check the underside for colour.
+Place in the oven and roast, without moving or disturbing, until aubergine is completely tender, cooked through, and golden brown on the bottom (since the skin is already so dark, it can be hard to tell, but the skin will look shriveled and, when poked, the whole thing should feel tender, on the verge of collapse; you can also use a spatula to lift up the aubergine to check the underside for colour), 40 to 45 minutes.

-In a small bowl, combine the labne, preserved lemon, and 1 tablespoon of lemon juice.
-Season with salt and pepper, and add more lemon juice to taste.
-Smear this mixture onto the bottom of a large serving platter or in a shallow bowl.
+Combine the labne, preserved lemon, and 1 tablespoon lemon juice in a small bowl; season with salt, pepper, and more lemon juice, if you like.
+Smear it onto the bottom of a large serving platter or in a shallow bowl.

-Once the eggplant is ready, use a fish spatula (or a regular spatula) to lift each eggplant half in one motion, preserving its lovely golden underside.
-Place the eggplant cut side up on top of the seasoned labne.
+Once the aubergine is good and ready to go, use a fish spatula (or regular spatula) to lift up each aubergine half in one fell swoop, preserving its lovely golden underside.
+Place the aubergine, cut side up, on top of the seasoned labne.
+Scatter with the crispy croutons and herbs before serving.

-The eggplant can be roasted a few hours in advance and kept loosely covered at room temperature (no need to reheat—it’s excellent at room temperature).
-The labne can be prepared a week in advance, covered tightly, and refrigerated.
-The croutons can be made up to 2 days ahead and kept covered tightly at room temperature.
+Aubergine can be roasted a few hours ahead, then kept loosely covered at room temperature (no need to reheat— it’s excellent at room temperature).
+The labne can be seasoned a week ahead, covered tightly, and refrigerated.
+The croutons can be made 2 days ahead, kept covered tightly at room temperature.

 Disclaimer